EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-user/aaa-user.md

 User account to which to bind the policy.

 <b>policy</b>
 Name for the policy that you are creating.
 Must begin with a letter, number, or the underscore character (_), and must consist only of letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at sign (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after the policy is added.
-The following requirement applies only to the NetScaler CLI: If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my policy" or "my policy").
+The following requirement applies only to the NetScaler CLI:
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my policy" or "my policy").

+<b>priority</b>
+Integer specifying the priority of the policy.
+A lower number indicates a higher priority.
+Policies are evaluated in the order of their priority numbers.
+Minimum value: 0

 <b>intranetApplication</b>
 Name of the intranet VPN application to which the policy applies.